1iveowl/WebsocketClientLite.PCL/README.md

     TlsProtocolType = SslProtocols.Tls12
 };
 ```
 ... or use alternative constructor to pass your own managed TcpClient.
-If the TcpClient is not connected the library will connect it.
+If the TcpClient is not connected the library will connect it:

-To use an existing TcpClient us the alternative constructor use:
 ```csharp
 MessageWebSocketRx(TcpClient tcpClient)
 ```